 The purpose of this program is to prepare MMS students for a successful career search.
 For many of the MMS students, this will be the first time they have put together a formal resume, a cover letter and/or conducted a professional interview.
-For more information on our MMS students, please visit our MMS FAQ page.

 The CAM program began in 2010 with ~40 alumni serving as mentors to ~100 students.
 In the first years, the program was called the Volunteer Alumni Career Fellow(VACF) initiative.
 For the 2014 year, the name of the program has been updated to the Career Advisor for MMS (CAM) program.
 Volunteer mentors are referred to as CAMs.
 The program originated from the need for additional career support for the MMS class prior to the start of recruiting in early September.
 A select group of alumni were chosen based on their leadership and/or experience as a Career Fellow during their time at Fuqua.
 The CAMs guided the MMS students through informational and mock interviews.
 MMS students have found the insights and expertise of the CAMs to be very helpful and beneficial.
 Following are quotes from participants:

 "The program is very useful because you are in a safe environment where you are expected to learn from your mistakes, and the CAMs are here to assist you...The CAM program is safe, handy, and filled with serendipities, and it's one of the MMS-specific resources that Fuqua offers.
 I've learned a lot by working with my CAMs." — James Chen MMS '13

 "The Career Advisor for MMS Program provided the best preparation for my job search.
 I was paired with an extremely caring and knowledgeable personal mentor—an MBA alumna—who was very dedicated to providing assistance and advice.
 It was invaluable in getting me ready for the recruiting season." — Jeffrey Young MMS '11